wivarn/jets/lib/jets/commands/help/dynamodb/generate.md

 Generates a migration file which can be used to create a DynamoDB table.
 To run the migration file use `jets dynamodb:migrate`.

 The table name will have a namespace.
 For example, if your project is called `demo`, the environment is `development`, and you create a table called `posts`.
-The DynamoDB full table name will be `demo-dev-posts`.
-You can change this behavior by editing your `config/dynamodb.yml` and adjusting the `table_namespace` value.
+The DynamoDB full table name will be `demo-dev_posts`.
+You can change this behavior with a `config/initializer/dynamodb.rb` and adjusting the `namespace` value.

 DynamoDB tables support certain types of attribute types.
 The CLI will parse the `--partition-key` option and use the second part of the option to map it to the underlying DynamoDB type using this mapping.